hey-network/mainchain/readme.md

    0.00 ┼──────────────────────────────────────────────────────────────────────────╯
 ```

+#### Attribution

+The Vesting Trustee contract borrows heavily from (i.e. is a refacto of) the smart contracts used by [SirinLab](https://github.com/sirin-labs/crowdsale-smart-contract/blob/master/contracts/SirinVestingTrustee.sol),  [Stox](https://github.com/stx-technologies/stox-token/blob/20925fd8b97746f085b95af03173d65a2ddaa504/contracts/Trustee.sol) and [KIN] (https://medium.com/kinblog/kin-foundation-vesting-trustee-smart-contract-7fce911516d0).

+We have renamed several functions and variables to improve overall readability, while also reverting on claims that yield 0 tokens (either because the grantee does not exist of because no tokens can be claimed yet).
+We have done this latter change to avoid spilling on transaction fees when doing precocious claims.

 ### Gateway

-TODO.
-Note that the ValidatorsManager contract has been taken out of the test coverages calculations as it is not in Hey's direct focus to test all validators co-opting features of this contract.
+Not in scope for the Token Generation Event.
+The ValidatorsManager contract has been taken out of the test coverages calculations as it is not in Hey's direct focus to test all validators co-opting features of this contract.

 ## 🚀 Deployment